Q: What is an RA and RD?

+A: Rates are determined based on which type of housing you choose.
+For more information regarding rates click on "Price Guide" on the right navigation bar.
+Please note that the rates listed on this page are per semester.

 Q: What is my room assignment?
 When will I receive it?

 A: Students now that have ability to select his/her own room through the housing application.
 You will know immediately after your pay your application and deposit fees.
 In addition, the Office of Residence Life will send placement letters via email to your email address listed on your housing application periodically throughout the summer.

 Q: Who is my roommate?
 May I contact my roommate before move-in?

-A: If you have one or more roommates, those usernames will appear in your online application on the final page called "Application Status".
+A: If you have one or more roommates, their usernames will appear in your online application on the final page called "Application Status".
 This can be accessed at any time by you, the student.
 Next to each roommates username you can 'Send Message' to your roommate and talk via email.
 Also, in your placement email you will receive a list of each of your roommates/suitemates/apartmentmates.

 Q: Can I request a roommate?